 - Begin the lesson by reading the story to the students.
 Discuss the language of the story what sort of person do you think Nanny Mihi is?
-Look at each colour that the children focus on each day the children collected red things and found pohutukawa and rātā flowers, red stones and leaves from the Akeake tree, can you think of anything else you might find which is the colour whero?
+Look at each colour that the children focus on each day - the children collected red things and found ponutukawa and rātā flowers, red stones and leaves from the Akeake tree, can you think of anything else you might find which is the colour whero?
 Continue the story, stopping to discuss the objects for each colour.
-Ask the student's 'when I hear the word...... what does it make you think of?' - Take your time to ask the students what the colour is in Te Reo Māori and what they think they might find if they were searching for objects of that colour.
+Ask the student's 'when I hear the word...... what does it make you think of? - Discuss language features that can be used in writing to create meaning and effect.
+Simile, metaphor and personification can help describe and build pictures in the reader's mind.
+Discuss what metaphor, simile and personification are.
+Can students think of how they could use each of these to describe the setting of the story? - Take your time to ask the students what the colour is in Te Reo Māori and what they think they might find if they were searching for objects of that colour.
 At the end of the story reflect on the colours of the rainbow, how many colours were there?
 How did they know this?
-Use the accompanying grid to classify different objects from nature under each colour.
-Model the use of these objects to write a poem about rainbows.
+Use the accompanying grid to classify different objects from nature under each colour. - Model the use of these objects to write a poem about rainbows with particular attention to the metaphors, simile and personification used in the poem.
+Can they include these in their own work?